tamaragevorgyan/gettyimages-api/documentation/endpoints/oembed/oEmbed.md

 	caller: example.com

 The oEmbed request returns JSON.
-If the following *optional* parameter is used it must contain the value "json".
-Other formats are not supported and using another value will result in a 501 (Not Implemented) error.
+If the *optional* "format" parameter is used it must contain the value "json".
+Other formats are not supported and using another value such as "xml" will result in a 501 (Not Implemented) error.

 Example request: